 ---|---|

-Garage door installation costs range from $500 to $1,800.
-This also depends on the size, style, tracks, materials, and labor.
-Roll-up doors are included with prefab garages, which helps save on installation costs.
+Roll-up doors are the most cost-effective type of garage door and come included with prefab garages, helping you save on installation costs.
 Customizations such as adding garage door security features can increase the cost.

 Cost of Garage Features and Factors